 Step 3.
-Lay wing on its side and strap the LE.
-Note the glider is NOT folded in half, it is folded with a complete concertina from tip to tip.
-It is really important to not stress the middle cell or bend the plastics too tightly.
+Lay wing on its side and Strap LE...Note the glider is NOT folded in half; it is folded with a complete concertina from tip to tip.
+It is really important to not stress the middle cell or bend the plastic too tightly.